verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] Made him understand why he was born
 - [ ] Crystallized
 - [ ] The earth spun around 16 more times
+- [ ] What a colossal mound of bullshit